borisdev/research/tune_llms/README.md

 - SFT (Supervised Fine-Tuned) model
 - [PPO (Proximity Policy Optmization)](https://openai.com/blog/openai-baselines-ppo/)

+# Toy PoC: Classify a food dish as Keto or not.

+- What does Keto mean?
+High quality omega-3 fats and low glycmic carbs (net carbs).
+- Make Golden Test set of examples.
+- Can an off the shelf ChatGPT classify food dishes as omega-3?
+- Can an off the shelf ChatGPT classify food dishes as low glycmic?
+- Run ER for keto dishes.
+- Did it work?
+- What will it take to fine-tune it?
+- Examples for Classifier 1: omega-3 fats?
+- Examples for Classifier 2: low gycmic (net carbs)?
+- Did it work?

-# Toy PoCs
+# Other potential PoCs

 - Can ChatGPT do causal inference?
 Use Book of Why?
 (J. Pearl) firing squad text.
-Add causal DAG and then repeat.
+Add causal DAG and then try couterfactual reasoning ....from J Pearl
-- Is this dish Keto?
-- Is this sentence VAGUE?
-- Is this sentence ADMIN or tech support work?
-- Re-do my past consulting work - Does this invoice line relate to a ADMIN task?
-- Is this article relevant to me to read?
+- Fine tune GraphGPT

 # Consulting